 While there’s always the potential for disharmony in a family, times of crisis are especially trying.

-- Involve your family in the estate planning process
+- Consider involving your family in the estate planning process

 - Discuss your planning intentions with beneficiaries and others who may be impacted